arzamax/react-object-fit-container/README.md

 }
 ```

-You can manually use ObjectFitWrapper, just take ratio from child image/video and set to ObjecFitWrapper's prop <b>ratio</b>:
+You can manually use ObjectFitWrapper just take ratio from child image/video and set to ObjecFitWrapper's prop <b>ratio</b>:

 ```javascript
 import { ObjectFitWrapper } from "react-object-fit-container";